ThomasWT/provet/README.md

 ## Project Overview

-This portfolio project implements a health plans management interface using Provet Cloud's design system and components.
+This portfolio project implements a signup page using Provet Cloud's design system and components.
 It serves as a demonstration of:

 - Seamless integration with Provet Cloud's design system
-- Implementation of Provet Cloud web components in a Vue.js environment
+- Implementation of Provet Cloud web components in a Nuxt 3/Vue.js environment
 - Internationalization support for multiple markets

 ## Key Technical Implementations